K7CTC/direwolf/README.md

 ## Todo

-* add command line argument to specify graphical (Raspbian) or non-graphical (Raspbian Lite) installation.
+* add logic to automatically perform a graphical (Raspbian) or non-graphical (Raspbian Lite) installation.
 * ~~add optional command line argument to pass amateur callsign into the script, thus making it a non-interactive install.~~
 * figure out how to configure Dire Wolf to run automatically at boot as a background service.
 * preferably one that can be monitored and restarted if, let's say, it crashes.